How to make sure you can afford everything you need and get the best value for money when you do.

 Decorations

 If you still need to buy things for the tree then try to wait as close to Christmas as you can.
-Everything from baubles to artificial trees are heavily discounted from mid-December.
-The Christmas before last we picked up a great tree at 50% off on the 22nd December.
+Everything from baubles to artificial trees is heavily discounted from mid-December.
+The Christmas before last we picked up a great tree at 50% off on 22 December.

 Stock up on next year

-But the biggest savings here come not for this Christmas, but for the next one.
+Ok, so this is no good for this year, but it’s worth remembering come late December and early January that the biggest savings come not for this Christmas but for the next one.
 Come the sales you can pick up cards and wrapping paper for next to nothing.
 Stock up for a fraction of the price.

 Buying food & drink